JamesCowley/SolarSystem/README.md

 ### Running it

-The main method is in `SolarSystem.java`, so either test run that in [your IDE](https://eclipse.org/), or compile all three source files into a `.jar` and open that.
-Alternatively, I've included a pre-compiled version, `Solar.jar`, if you want to download and run a program you can't verify isn't malware.
-It's not malware, but it *is* an option.
+The main method is in `SolarSystem.java`, so either test run that in [your IDE](https://eclipse.org/), or compile all three source files into a `.jar` and run that.